 Inside the Dallas Safari Club’s Annual Hunting Convention

 There are three shooters on my flight from Charlotte to Dallas.
-Two middle-aged men in varying degrees of camouflage and another, younger man in a white nylon windbreaker.
+Two middle-aged men in varying degrees of camouflage and another, younger man in a white nylon windbreaker with a hunting face mask.
 They’re going on a duck-hunting trip.
 I know this because one of them has a manila folder labeled “TX Duck Hunt Trip” peeking out from an open pocket of his laptop case.
 As I wait behind them on the jet bridge, I listen to the older men talk about their investment portfolios.
 The more vivacious of the two – a dark-haired man who’s trimmed his ear hair down to a shadowy stubble – changes tack abruptly and asks the younger man, “How’s that gun shooting?”
 He just blinks in response, and the older men laugh and call him gun-shy.
 “You’re giving me financial advice,” he says in his defense, obviously embarrassed.
 “Now we’re talking about weapons.”

 I sit a few rows back from the happy huntsmen on the plane, watching them drink their bourbon and regale the flight attendants with tales of their adventures.
 They strike up a special rapport with one in particular and invite him along on their trip.
 “Hell yeah,” the flight attendant says, “I’m out of duck.”
 He kneels down in the aisle and tells them that men who shoot never have to worry, even should the apocalypse come.
 His girlfriend, however, is doomed. “‘If they close the Hershey’s store, what’re you gonna do?’” he says, then raises his voice an octave, draws out the drawl of his accent: “‘Well, I guess I’ll starve.’”